NICMx/Jool/doc/usr/tutorial2.markdown

 {% highlight bash %}
-user@A:~# service network-manager stop user@A:~# /sbin/ip link set wlan0 up
+user@A:~# service network-manager stop user@A:~# ip address flush dev wlan0 scope global user@A:~#
+user@A:~# /sbin/ip link set wlan0 up
 user@A:~# /sbin/ip address add 192.0.2.2/24 dev wlan0
 user@A:~# /sbin/ip route add default via 192.0.2.1 dev wlan0
+user@A:~#
-user@A:~# /sbin/iwconfig wlan0 mode Ad-hoc essid jool
+user@A:~# # Skip this if your interface isn't wireless. user@A:~# /sbin/iwconfig wlan0 mode Ad-hoc essid jool
 {% endhighlight %}

 Note that nodes A and C still have no way to interact with each other.
-You might want to `/bin/ping` A with B, and also `/bin/ping6` B with C to make sure you're on the right track.
+At this point, you might want to `/bin/ping` A with B, and also `/bin/ping6` B with C to make sure you're on the right track.

 ### NAT64 on Node B